1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 Zhongruan (left) | Su-Min and Su-Hui of MUSA_SG | Photo courtesy MUSA_SG

-The zhongruan has a guitar like neck with twenty-four frets and, like the pipa, four strings.
-Traditionally, strings were made of silk but modern instruments use nylon strings with a metal core similar to pipa strings.
-Besides the round body, the zhongruan differs from the pipa by producing a darker and lower pitched sound (tenor range).
-The zhongruan is typically played with a plectrum but may be plucked finger style like a pipa.
-Listen to Su-Min, zhongruan, and Su-Hui, guzheng (Chinese zither) play a traditional style duet entitled The Drunkard or Wine Madness (酒狂):
+The zhongruan has a guitar-like neck with twenty-four frets and, like the pipa, four strings.
+Traditionally, strings were made of silk, but modern instruments use nylon strings with a metal core similar to pipa strings.
+Besides the round body, the zhongruan differs from the pipa by producing a darker and lower-pitched sound.
+Although typically played with a plectrum, the zhongruan is sometimes plucked finger-style like a pipa.
+Listen to Su-Min, zhongruan, and Su-Hui, guzheng (Chinese zither), play a traditional style duet entitled The Drunkard or Wine Madness (酒狂).

 The Drunkard (酒狂) | Zhongruan and guzheng duet preformed by Su-Min, zhongruan, and Su-Hui, guzheng (4:05)